-Kyrgyzstan is a landlocked country.
-The development of the multimodal and intermodal transportation in the country is weak.
-The transportation potential of Kyrgyzstan and adjacent countries, especially as transit markets, is among key factors that will determine the region's success in increasing its importance and prominence.
-The region is ideally located on the crossroads of the European and Asian trunk railways with the access to the Persian Gulf via Iran, to the Indian Ocean via Afghanistan and Pakistan, and the rest of the Asia and Pacific Region via China.
-Kyrgyzstan can expect real benefits from the international transit potential, but the utilisation of this potential would require joint co-ordinated and long-term effort on the part of all countries in terms of expanding the existing networks of motor and rail roads, the construction of new logistics and transportation centres in key locations, and, afterwards, the development of efficient and improved transportation corridors.
+Kyrgyzstan is a landlocked country and the development of multimodal and intermodal transportation in the country is weak.
+The transportation potential of Kyrgyzstan and adjacent countries, especially as transit markets, is among the key factors that will determine the region's success in increasing its importance and prominence.
+The region is ideally located on the crossroads of the European and Asian trunk railways with access to the Persian Gulf via Iran, to the Indian Ocean via Afghanistan and Pakistan, and the rest of the Asia and Pacific Region via China.
+Kyrgyzstan can expect real benefits from the international transit potential, but the utilisation of this potential would require joint co-ordinated and long-term effort from all countries in terms of expanding the existing networks of motor and rail roads, the construction of new logistics and transportation centres in key locations, and, afterwards, the development of efficient and improved transportation corridors.

 Currently, there are no multimodal logistics centres in Kyrgyzstan, but there are plans to establish them.
-For instance, Kyrgyzstan authorities place high hopes into the establishment of a large logistics centre on the basis of Manas Airport to support the civil cargo traffic.
+For instance, Kyrgyzstan authorities place high hopes on the establishment of a large logistics centre on the basis of Manas Airport to support the civil cargo traffic.
 The authorities intend to involve foreign investors into the project implementation due to its large scale and cost.
-The businesspeople from Russia, Turkey and the USA are preferred as investors.
-The centre is expected to service transit cargoes underway from China to Russia and Europe.
+Investors from Russia, Turkey and the USA are preferred.
+The centre is expected to service transit cargo underway from China to Russia and Europe.
 Currently, a U.S. military base is operating within the airport area.

-There are plans of the establishment of a trade and logistics centre on Kyrgyzstan/Kazakhstan boundary.
-Kyrgyzstan businesspeople are currently unable to fully meet the demand of the Kazakh and Russian consumers.
-Currently, the consumers demand a large quality of similar goods.
-They wish to buy them during longer periods of time.
-Agrarian businesspeople are unable to create inventories of such products, and are forced to bring them without prior arrangements at their own risk; in this case, the expenses at the Kazakhstani and Russian customs offices go up considerably.
-The new trade and logistics centre would make it possible to reduce the customs-related component of the cost of commodities, because the supplies will be made within the framework of the applicable contracts.
-The goods arriving into the region by rail in large batches will also become cheaper.
+There are plans for the establishment of a trade and logistics centre on the Kyrgyzstan/Kazakhstan boundary at Karabalta.
+Kyrgyzstan businesses are currently unable to fully meet the demand of Kazakh and Russian consumers.
+At present, the consumers demand a large quality of similar goods, which they want to buy year round.
+Agrarian businesspeople are unable to create inventories of such products and are forced to bring them without prior arrangements at their own risk.
+In the event of this, expenses at the Kazakh and Russian customs offices go up considerably.
+The new trade and logistics centre would make it possible to reduce the customs-related component of the cost of commodities, because the supplies will be made available within the framework of applicable contracts.
+The goods arriving into the region by rail will be in large batches and so will also become cheaper.

-The price for goods is affected not only by customs expenses, but also by services offered by customs brokers as intermediaries.
+The price for goods is affected not only by customs expenses, but also by services offered by customs brokers acting as intermediaries.
 It is not a cheap service for businesspeople.
-The relevant contracts will have to be concluded with Kazakhstani or Russian companies in order to avoid additional expenses.
+The relevant contracts will have to be concluded with Kazakh or Russian companies in order to avoid additional expenses.

-There is a large need to set up a logistics centre in Osh, the second-large city of Kyrgyzstan located in the fertile Fergana Valley near Uzbekistan and Tajikistan borders.
-According to the available information, the harvested vegetables and fruit are currently sold from hand to hand, so to say "from the wheels".
+There is also a strong need for a logistics centre in Osh, the second-large city of Kyrgyzstan, located in the fertile Fergana Valley near the Uzbekistan and Tajikistan borders.
+Development of an ILC in Osh is supported by the LOGMOS project.
+According to the available information, the harvested vegetables and fruit are currently sold from hand to hand, or "from the wheels".
 As the produce ripens, its owners get in touch with owners of transportation companies and order the required number of lorries.
-About 30% of the harvested produce are wasted due to the lack of storage (refrigerated warehouses) of vegetables and fruit.
+About 30% of harvested produce is wasted due to the lack of storage (refrigerated warehouses) of vegetables and fruit.

-Subject to the sufficient political support, an LC (logistical centre) could support the agricultural exports in the entire Fergana Valley, including meat products, and influence changes in the trade structure in the region: the migration from the retail trade toward the wholesale operations.
-With a container terminal, the ILC could also service the Chinese and Turkish imports.
+Subject to sufficient political support, an LC could support the agricultural exports in the entire Fergana Valley, including meat products, and influence changes in the trade structure in the region, namely migration from the retail trade toward the wholesale operations.
+With a container terminal, the ILC could also service Chinese and Turkish imports.